gullerya/object-observer/README.md

 	...
 	```

+    Clone is deep, having cloned all of the object's sub-graph.
+Cloning performed by means of `Object.assign`, therefore only __own enumerables__ are going to be observed.

 ##### `Observable` instance properties

 - __`observe`__ - receives a _function_, which will be added to the list of observers subscribed for a changes of this observable: